troisinfotech/TalentHub/Mobile/README.md

 ## Instructions
 **Step 1:** Fork [TalentHub Repository](https://github.com/troisinfotech/TalentHub)

- **Step 2:** Add your project as a folder in [Mobile folder of this repository](https://github.com/troisinfotech/TalentHub/tree/master/Mobile)
+ **Step 2:** Add your project as a folder in [Mobile folder of this repository](https://github.com/troisinfotech/TalentHub/tree/master/Mobile).
+The folder name should be your git username.

  **Step 3:** Submit a pull request